-Coventry City Council complies with the Data Protection Act and the General Data Protection Regulations and is registered with the Information Commissioner's Office (ICO) as a Data Controller.
+Coventry City Council complies with the Data Protection Act and the UK General Data Protection Regulations and is registered with the Information Commissioner's Office (ICO) as a Data Controller.

 This Privacy Notice explains how Coventry City Council’s Regulatory Services will use your personal information and who it will be shared with and why.